telerik/blazor-docs/knowledge-base/chart-custom-legend.md

 ## Description

+This knowledge base article answers the following questions:

+* How to customize the Chart legend UI?
-How to change the Chart Legend graphics and apply my own design?
-I want to have different Chart Legend Title and Icons.
-How to customize the Chart Legend UI.
+* How to change the Chart legend graphics?
+I want to use custom markers and define the color of the legend item labels.

 ## Solution